Showing posts with label PD - arcade. Show all posts

 Boring old asteroids, right?

-As you would expect, the gameplay is predicably asteroids with us controlling a ship to try and chase down those lumps of rocks.
-It's initially quite hard and surely takes some getting used to because everything moves so fast.
+As you would expect, the gameplay is predicably asteroids with us controlling a ship chasing lumps of rocks.
+It's initially quite hard and surely takes some practice because everything moves so fast.
 Thankfully, the controls are a cinch to master so it won't be long before you realise how fantastic this alternative conversion is.

-Visually, this is a nice looker but it's the speed of everything that will impress the most.
-To see planet Earth swooshing across your monitor certainly makes you realise just how under-utilised the Blitter and Atari STe was by the bulk of the commercial gaming companies.
-Once again, Mr Munsie puts them to shame.
-Audio hasn't been forgotten and we get DMA support which plays a short sampled tune.
-However, it's quite repetitive so I switched to chiptune/sound effects!
+Visually, it looks nice but it's the speed that will impress.
+Planet Earth swooshing across your monitor and makes you realise how under-utilised the Blitter and Atari STe was by many commercial gaming companies.
+Mr Munsie puts them to shame.
+The audio hasn't been forgotten and we get DMA support which plays a short sampled tune.
+However, it's quite repetitive so I switched to far better chiptune/sound effects!

 Gotta tip my hat to Mr Munsie...
 Blitter, 50Hz, Atari STe / Falcon support.
 Incredible!!